Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_all.md

 <div class='workings'>
 <div class='working'>

-An equilateral triangle has three sides the same length.
-Therefore, the three angles, opposite to the equal sides, are equal.
+We know, in an equilateral triangle, the three angles opposite to the equal sides are equal and the sum is $180 \degree$.

-We also know that the sum of all three angles of a triangle is $= 180 \degree$

 Let's take  an angle $= a$